pandamime100hp/fiat-panda-tjet-conversion/README.md

 1. Pack of Zip Ties - https://s.click.aliexpress.com/e/_De1rM8T
 2. Wire Sleeving 4mm & 8mm - https://s.click.aliexpress.com/e/_DdtNemn
 3. Dupont Connectors Kit - https://s.click.aliexpress.com/e/_DlZyXN1
+Disclaimer: The above links are affiliated links.
+If you use one of these links to purchase the bits and pieces required to build a Pandapter, this gives me a percentage of the final sale.
+This helps my R&D for more great things to be developed!